e-DAMCommunity/VDIC/README.md

 VDIC is a tag which we will be providing to every community member of e-DAM.

-This is a Business Card, ID Card, and A Key to many places.
+This is A Business Card, A Membership Card, A Technical Portfolio and A Key to many places, in your pocket.

 Validation -
   We will be getting Industrial Mentors, and We will come up with a set of Rules and Regulations which a person has to complete to go up the ladder.